Breathlessness is common during pregnancy, particularly in the third trimester (weeks 27 to 40).

-The size of your womb and the position of your baby can make it difficult for your lungs to expand.
-The extra weight you are carrying may also make you feel short of breath.
+The size of your womb and the position of your baby can make it hard for your lungs to expand.

-- the breathlessness is sudden or severe
+- your shortness of breath is sudden or severe

 Other causes of shortness of breath during pregnancy include: